ibm-cloud-docs/vmwaresolutions/services/htdc_ordering.md

 # Ordering Entrust DataControl
 {: #htdc_ordering}

-You can add the Entrust DataControl® service (with an HA pair of Entrust DataControl appliances included) to a new VMware vCenter Server® instance.
+You can add the Entrust DataControl® service (included with an HA pair of Entrust DataControl appliances) to a new VMware vCenter Server® instance.
 You can also add the service to your existing VMware® vCenter Server instance.

 ## Ordering Entrust DataControl for a new instance
 {: #htdc_ordering-new}